 - Each Service Provider will be sent a separate billing number.

-- At the end of the month, invoices will be sent to the AFU (fax, email or snail mail) and the AFU will pay the Service Provider directly.
+- At the end of the month, invoices will be sent to the AFU (fax, online submission, email or snail mail) and the AFU will pay the Service Provider directly.
+Please note that the AFU online portal is working well and I would strongly recommend that families utilize it for more timely processing.

-- Expect a delay of 3-6 weeks before people get paid, although they swear things are getting faster.
+- Expect a delay of 3-6 weeks before people get paid if using regular mail.
+Payments made through the service portal are more timely.

 - The invoice can be submitted by the Service Provider or the parent.
 In any case, it is your responsibility to monitor each invoice and track the funds remaining.
 If you have any questions, you have the right to call the AFU and ask for an update on your funds remaining.